Owning a Wessex watch is a statement of individuality and singularity.

 The complications (functions) of a watch aside, the one thing that makes one timepiece different from another is the dial design; it was this belief that led Jamie to develop unique dial engraving and production techniques which allow Wessex to hand-craft every single dial they make, with the potential for every one of them to be unique (read more about dials in the next section).

-One of the main considerations in founding Wessex Watches was to make the watches accessible in terms of price, and the unique dial making processes have enabled Wessex to do just that.
+One of the main considerations in founding Wessex Watches was to make high-end, engraved dial watches accessible in terms of price, and the unique dial making processes have enabled Wessex to do just that.
 Whilst a Wessex watch could not be considered cheap, in comparison to comparable watches from contemporary watchmakers, a Wessex is incredibly well priced!

 In 2019 Wessex moved to new premises in Chippenham, incorporating a studio, workshop, watch assembly room and also a small showroom which customers and potential customers can visit, by appointment, to view the watches.